-Meet Dr. Padma Polash Paul, a man whose tireless efforts in the field of artificial intelligence (AI) and machine learning (ML) led to the development of Braintoy’s mlOS – the machine learning Operating System.
+Meet Dr. Padma Polash Paul, a man whose efforts in the field of artificial intelligence and machine learning led to the development of mlOS – the machine learning Operating System.

 mlOS is a platform to build, deploy, and manage machine learning models.
-The ease-of-use and speed at which it can build and deploy models are helping to change the lives of developers and businesses with specialty AI projects.
-What started out for Dr. Paul as an undergraduate course in computer science 20 years ago has become a career dedicated to AI and ML.
-This is his story.
+The ease-of-use and speed at which it can build and deploy models are helping developers and businesses with rapid modeling.
+What started out for Dr. Paul as an undergraduate course in computer science 20 years ago has become a career dedicated to machine learning.

 In his early days, he had ~250 algorithm combinations – 10 for feature extraction, 5 for feature selection, and 5 for ML.
 That’s 250 combinations (10 x 5 x 5) that had to be tested by copying and pasting code over and over.
 The process was as repetitive as it was tiresome.
 Dr. Paul committed himself to constantly improving his techniques.